I’m very comfortable saying “thank you, but I can’t” to low-paying gig offers.

 Regardless of how full or empty your calendar might look.

-Countless times over the last 20 years, I have turned down low-paying offers only to be booked at a later date at my regular rates.
+Countless times over the last 25 years, I have turned down low-paying offers only to be booked by the same people at a later date at my regular rates.

 Take what’s initially offered and you’ll simply never know whether that was possible.